hapifhir/fhir-tutorial/Search_References_ChainHasIncludeRevinclude/lesson.md

 Often times you’ll come across a scenario where you want to fetch not only one Resource, but Resources related to the core resource you’re working with.
 With FHIR, it’s possible to collect multiple resources in one call, potentially saving computational time.
 In this lesson, we’ll be going over the basics of chaining, “_has”, “_include” & “_revinclude”.
 We’ll start by describing how to use these for single relationships, and then describe how they work with nested relationships.

+If you want to try these queries on your FHIR server, attached is a [bundle](/examples/Search_References_ChainHasIncludeRevinclude/test-data-2.json) with sample test data to experiment with.

 For this topic, we will work with Specimen, Patient, and Organization resources.
-When reading through the query examples, refer to this diagram
+When reading through the query examples, refer to this diagram:

 ![Diagram](images/graph.png)